Welcome to the new and improved breeds section, have a look around and meet a breed or two.

 Origins

 The initial bloodlines of these animals were undoubtedly influenced by English horses as well as Spanish during early exploration.
-However, their blood has remained relatively pure since due to their isolation
+However, their blood has remained relatively pure due to their isolation

-The Banker ponies have been the topic of controversy, some conservationists believe that they are destroying their natural habitat and want them removed.
+The Banker ponies have been the topic of controversy, some conservationists believe that they are destroying their natural habitat & want them removed.
 While animal activists believe that if the horses have always been there, they should be allowed to stay in their natural habitat.

 Currently the horses on these islands are managed (similar to Assateague ponies) to keep numbers at a sustainable level by the National Park Service.